Pratikshadalavi123/Python_Project/README.md

 ### 1. Data Loading and Initial Inspection
 Libraries Used: NumPy, Pandas, Matplotlib Seaborn
 Data Loading.
 The dataset is loaded into a Pandas DataFrame.
-### 2.Unique Values.
+### 2.Unique Values
 Identification of unique values for categorical columns (Geography, Gender, NumOfProducts, etc.).
 ### 3. Data Cleaning
 Duplicates.
 Checked for and confirmed no duplicates in the dataset.
 Missing Values: Confirmed no missing values using 'df.isnull().sum().